Three men of color laughing and smiling

 What is fluoride?

-Fluoride is nature’s cavity fighter, found in virtually all water supplies, including fresh and saltwater sources in our state.
+Fluoride is nature’s cavity fighter, a mineral found in virtually all water supplies, including fresh and saltwater sources in our state.
 Fluoride is a component of fluorine, one of the top 20 most common elements on the surface of the Earth.

 While fluoride occurs naturally in water, some sources only contain trace amounts of the mineral, not enough to protect our teeth.
 Through community water fluoridation, the amount of fluoride in water is balanced to strengthen teeth and prevent tooth decay.